sheltermanager/asm3/doc/manual/csvimportfields.rst

     The date the license expires
 LICENSECOMMENTS
     Any comments on the license
+LOGDATE
+   The date of any log entry (only animal logs can be imported) LOGTYPE
+   The type of log entry
+LOGCOMMENTS
+   The log entry itself
 MEDICALNAME
     The name of the medical regimen for this line MEDICALDOSAGE